nancologist/ReactNative/README.md

 * ``onPress`` : This is equivalent to ``onClick`` and Click event listener in JS.

-TEST: Now on your mobilephone when you click on the "Change Text", the text changes!
+TEST: Now on your mobile phone when you click on the "Change Text", the text changes!
 Magic!
 ___

 ## 1.9.
 React Native Apps Are Hard Work!